fserrazes/GameCenterKit/README.md

 'GameCenterKit', 'main', 'https://github.com/fserrazes/GameCenterKit.git'

 # How to use?

 ## Requirements

-    1. The local user must be authenticated on Game Center
+    1. The local player must be authenticated on Game Center
     2. Your app need an identifier leaderboard defined in App Store Connect.

-## First the local user must be authenticated on Game Center.
+## First the local player must be authenticated on Game Center.

+Authenticates the local player with in Game Center if it's possible.

 ```swift
 GameCenterKit.shared.authenticate()
 ```